 Partially repurposed (migrated) and edited and partially created (see more in 3.3.4.
 Website content strategy and execution).

 A decision on the CMS will be made from a technical functional perspective.
 Presently, there are no complaints or severe technical problems detected with the current CMS, WordPress.
-Nevertheless, IDH requests Applicant’s to include vision and recommendation with the reasoning for the no-code website builder and CMS in the response to these Tender guidelines.
+Nevertheless, IDH requests Applicant’s to include vision and recommendation with the reasoning for the no- to low-code website builder and CMS in the response to these Tender guidelines.
 IDH specifically urges the Applicant to include the Webflow (https://webflow.com/) in such an overview and analysis.

 3.2.6.
 The Assignment